Donald Trump’s tirades are great windows into his deranged mind, but the latest one focused on Jews, and it is especially revealing.

-This is really old news.
-But because it is from Trump, the sick leader of the Republicans, it should spark a very uncomfortable discussion in the Jewish community, especially among fraternal and charitable Jewish organizations that rely on big donations to fund their operations.
+This is ancient news.
+But because it is from Trump, the sick leader of the Republicans, it should spark a very uncomfortable discussion in the Jewish community, especially among fraternal and charitable Jewish organizations that rely on significant donations to fund their operations.

-The issue is why are the leaders of the nation’s largest Jewish non-profits remaining silent about the link between the financial support of the Trump administration by wealthy Jewish donors, and the rise in anti-Semitic attacks that occurred during the Trump administration?
+The issue is why the leaders of the nation’s most prominent Jewish non-profits remain silent about the link between the financial support of the Trump administration by wealthy Jewish donors and the rise in anti-Semitic attacks that occurred during the Trump administration.

 The focus of this discussion should be addressed to the wealthy members of the Republican Jewish Coalition.

 There are a few reasons for this.
-First, let’s look at how American Jews view antisemitism and the rise in antiSemitic attacks.
-An October 2021 study by the AJC found that 90% of American Jews believe antisemitism is either a very serious problem, while 40%-50% said it was “somewhat” of a problem.
-Earlier data from the Anti-Defamation League (ADL) statistics, found that there were more antiSemitic attacks in 2019 than in any other year since the ADL began tracking them in 1979.
+First, let’s look at how American Jews view antisemitism and the rise in anti-Semitic attacks.
+An October 2021 study by the AJC found that 90% of American Jews believe antisemitism is a severe problem, while 40%-50% said it was “somewhat” of a problem.
+Earlier data from the Anti-Defamation League (ADL) statistics found that there were more antiSemitic attacks in 2019 than in any other year since the ADL began tracking them in 1979.
 The report noted over 2,100 acts of assault, vandalism, and harassment.

 Similar data was also in the FBI’s most recent Hate Crime Statistics Act (HCSA) report, which said 2019 was “the deadliest year on record” with 51 hate crime murders, according to the ADL.
 This was a 113% increase over the previous record of 24 set in 2018.
-The FBI found this was the fourth increase in the past five years (ending in 2018), a time frame that overlaps with the Trump administration.
+The FBI found this was the fourth increase in the past five years (ending in 2018), which overlaps with the Trump administration.

 But these statistics did not happen in isolation.